The Geckodrive G540 stepper driver has been really popular among CNC hobbyists for almost a decade.

 Generally, you want to apply a higher voltage to get high torque even at high RPMs.

-The only possible drawback is the heat management, and the G540 is extremely well designed to manage heat.
+The only possible drawback is heat management, and the G540 is extremely well-designed to manage heat.

 If you keep the current within the rated values, there shouldn't be an issue.

 It can supply a maximum current of 3.5 A to each motor that it drives.

 For example, a typical NEMA 23 motor with around 180 oz-in of holding torque would require around 2.8 A current.